juanje/cognitive-document-reader/docs/SPECS_v2.md

 ## 💡 Key Innovation of MVP v2

-**Minimal Cognitive Reading**: The first system to implement **basic two-pass human reading process** with:
+**Minimal Cognitive Reading**: The first system to implement **basic two-pass human-like reading process** with:

 1. ✅ **Progressive + Refinement**: First pass that can update understanding as context grows
 2. ✅ **Global Enrichment**: Second pass that enriches with complete document context
-3. ✅ **Integrated Summaries**: Final output that reflects deep understanding without process metadata
+3. ✅ **Integrated Summaries**: Final output reflecting deep understanding without process metadata
 4. ✅ **Proof of Concept**: Demonstrate clear difference from chunk-based fragmentation

-**MVP v2** proves that **cognitive reading works differently** than sequential processing, establishing the foundation for more advanced cognitive features in future phases.
+**MVP v2** proves that **cognitive reading works differently** from sequential processing, establishing the foundation for more advanced cognitive features in future phases.

 ---

-*This specification defines the minimal viable cognitive reading system that demonstrates human-like understanding evolution while maintaining simplicity and implementability.*
+*This specification defines the minimum viable cognitive reading system that demonstrates human-like understanding evolution while maintaining simplicity and implementability.*